civol/HDLRuby/README.md

 endmodule
 ```

-It can be loaded the be instantiated like any other module in HDLRuby as follows:
+You can load and instantiate this module in HDLRuby just like any other system:

 ```ruby
 require_verilog "adder.v"